top of page

 A lone female sitting in the Mildmay chapel

-NHS contracts cover roughly only 90% of our costs.
-Only through charitable donations can we provide a comprehensive range of services that ensure the best outcomes for our patients, funding staff like our chaplain, art therapist, housing officer and volunteer coordinator.
+NHS contracts cover approximately 90% of our costs.
+Only through charitable donations can we provide a comprehensive range of services that ensure the best outcomes for our patients, funding staff like our chaplain, art therapist and volunteer coordinator.

 Your support ensures these vital services can continue.
 Please consider donating today and help us empower patients on their path to well-being.